ccdle12/bitcoin-regtest/README.md

 # Regtest Helper

-This project is a simple project that helps run regtest on my machine (OSX).
+This project helps run regtest.

 There are certain assumptions...